BauerFike/dynabox/README.md

 	$("#theSelect").dynaBox("linkSelects", "#theSelect1", "#btnLinkR", "#btnLinkL");

-An option can be moved from a combobox to the other by changing its "link" property.
-If "link" is equal to an empty string the option will be rendered on the first combobox, while if it's equal to "linked", it will be showed on the second.
+An option can be moved from a dropdown to the other by changing its "link" property.
+If "link" is equal to an empty string the option will be rendered on the first dropdown, while if it's equal to "linked", it will be showed on the second.

-Move the option with label "html3" to the second combobox:
+Move the option with label "html3" to the second dropdown:

 	$("#theSelect").dynaBox("updateOptions",{"label":"html3"},{"link":"linked"});